Pen Singam: Plot

 Surya (Uday Kiran) and Nagendran (Richard) are friends.
 Surya runs into a problem with Simha Perumal (Radha Ravi) and his gang.
-Nagendran made a speech about a woman way of getting married off with no dowry, as a woman way of getting married is education, so Mythilli (Rambha) falls for him.
-Mythilli is a rich woman of an inherited father.
+Nagendran makes a speech about a woman's way of getting married off with no dowry, as a woman's way of getting married is education, so Mythilli (Rambha) falls for him.
+Mythilli is a rich daughter of an inherited father.
 Surya and his mother help Nagendran get married.
 On Nagendran and Mythilli's first night, he demands her to give him money.
-Mythilli is shocked to find out that he is not the man of her dreams.
+Mythilli is shocked to find out that Nagendran is not the man of her dreams.
 She made a cheque but cancelled it, so Nagendran blackmails her by using the pictures.
 Surya is shocked that Nagendran has been a bad friend all his life.
 Nagendran invites Simha Perumal and his gang for a drinking party.
 Mythilli called Surya to stop him.
 There, Nagendran and Mythilli started to fight.
-In the meanwhile, Simha Perumal's gang shut down the power, Mythilli was on the floor shot in the head, and there was a gun in Surya's hand.
+In the melee, Simha Perumal's gang shut down the power, Mythilli was on the floor shot in the head, and there was a gun in Surya's hand.
 Surya was confused as to how the gun got in his hand.
 He is accused of shooting Mythilli.
 Meanwhile, Meghala (Meera Jasmine) is on the case of Mythilli's death.
 What is Surya's fate like after?